Chad Topaz | Professor | Macalester College

 1600 Grand Ave., St. Paul, MN 55105

-Interests: Big data/data science; nonlinear dynamics and pattern formation; mathematical modeling; mathematical biology; applied computational topology; educational psychology and learning science; technology
+Interests: Data science; nonlinear dynamics and pattern formation; mathematical modeling; mathematical biology; applied computational topology; educational psychology and learning science; technology; diversity

-Support: I'm excited and grateful to be supported by National Science Foundation Grant DMS-1412674, Applied Dynamics and Topology of Aggregation Systems.
-From 2014 - 17, this grant will support nine undergraduate students who will conduct research on mathematical aspects of biological swarms.
+Support: I'm grateful to be supported by National Science Foundation Grant DMS-1412674, Applied Dynamics and Topology of Aggregation Systems.
 The views expressed on my website are my own and do not in any way represent the NSF.

 Last updated: September 26, 2016 at 9:16 am